 Peer to Peer Recovery Mentoring

 We believe that the ultimate solution for addiction recovery is rooted in a personal relationship with Christ.
 This is often best revealed and equipped by a person who has struggled and recovered.
-Addiction issues are a significant a roadblock to long-term, successful employment.
+Addiction issues are as significant a roadblock to long-term, successful employment.

 70×7 Muskegon offers several peer to peer support and accountability groups.
-We view addiction as a family dilemma and and include recovery outreach that supports participants and their extended families.
+We view addiction as a family dilemma and include recovery outreach that supports participants and their extended families.
 Our recovery network incorporates relationships with people who have successful recovery histories and faith-anchored Twelve-Step programming.
 Contact Scott Brown, 231-220-4814 for more information.